 Transport Layer Security (TLS) is a cryptographic protocol that provides communication security over the internet.
 Ensure that older versions of TLS are disabled on your Network Management Card-enabled device, and use the latest version available.

 Disable Telnet and enable SSH

-By default, Telnet is enabled on Network Management Card-enabled products.
-Disable Telnet, and enable SSH for a more secure and encrypted channel for web communication.
-Note: In firmware version 6.8.0 and higher, Telnet is disabled by default.
+By default, Telnet is disabled on Network Management Card-enabled products.
+Disable Telnet if it is enabled, and enable SSH for a more secure and encrypted channel for web communication.

 Disable FTP